 If you do use frozen strawberries, use 1 pound of strawberries in place of 1 1/2 pounds of fresh strawberries.
 And reduce the water by at least half, since the frozen strawberries will be a bit icy.

-How else to use this strawberry mixture?
+Other recipe ideas to use this strawberry mixture

 The strawberry puree is little more than slightly sweetened strawberries that have been cooked, pureed, and strained of seeds.
 You can also use it in our no bake strawberry cheesecake, which is one of my favorite recipes of all time.